 (m) Number of RECs retired by each program participant by category (mandatory compliance, voluntary retirement, expiration, and total retirements);

-(n) Number of Compliance Premiums retired by each program participant by category (mandatory compliance, expiration, and total retirements);

-(o) List of all Retail Entities in compliance with SRPS requirement; and
+(n) List of all Retail Entities in compliance with SRPS requirement; and

-(p) List of all Retail Entities not in compliance with SRPS requirement including the number of RECs by which they were deficient.
+(o) List of all Retail Entities not in compliance with SRPS requirement including the number of RECs by which they were deficient.

-16.7 Registration of Renewable Energy Credit Account Holders
+16.7 Registration of Energy Attribute Certificate Account Holders

 (1) Each Entity intending to participate in the Renewable Energy Credit (REC) program shall register with ERCOT and execute a Standard Form Market Participant Agreement (as provided in Section 22, Attachment A, Standard Form Market Participant Agreement) prior to participation in the REC program.